Going beyond Net Promoter Scores & CSAT: CX for Customer Retention

 A good way to choose new communication channels is to run a poll on your website, newsletter, or brand page to ask your customers which platforms they prefer so that you can ensure you’re focusing your efforts in the right places.

 The 80-20 rule states that 80% of your business comes from 20% of your customers.

 It makes sense to specifically target promotions and special offers to customers who are likely to generate the best returns.
 The more of your marketing budget you put towards promotions with higher ROI, the larger the return will be.

 Thank customers for choosing you over your competitors and for referring their friends and colleagues to you.
-There are many ways you can do this, ranging from a personal thank-you phone call or message, right through to finder’s fee, or a full-blown loyalty program with rewards and cash prizes.
+There are many ways you can do this, ranging from a personal thank-you phone call or message, right through to a finder’s fee, or a full-blown loyalty program with rewards and cash prizes.

 You are four times more likely to close business with an existing customer than you are with a new prospect.
 So reward the customers that stick with you.

 Most customers who are unhappy don’t complain, they simply walk away.
 When someone takes the time and effort to complain, they’re giving you the chance to fix things.
 Tell them that you take these issues seriously, get them to explain the problem, and ask them how you can fix things.